rolspace/blazor-football-scoreboard/README.md

 The solution contains both unit tests and integration tests.

-In order to run the integration tests successfully, a connection to a MySQL database is required.
+The integration tests require a database connection in order to run successfully.
+The Compose file, [docker-compose.testdb.yml](/docker-compose.testdb.yml), provides a test database via Docker.

 The test database can be run via the Docker Compose file found in the integration tests project directory, [docker-compose.testdb.yml](/tests/Football.Application.IntegrationTests/docker-compose.testdb.yml).